farbod2015/javascript/Rapid JavaScript Training.md

                     fn(topEmployee.subordinates[i]);
             };
             ```
-            using the functoin this would work fine:
+            using the function this would work fine:
             ```javascript
             fn(orgChart);
             ```